cshutchinson/map-filter-reduce-exercises/README.md

 #### Details

-This repository contains exercises for using `.map()`, `.filter()`, and `.reduce()`.
+This reposxitory contains exercises for using `.map()`, `.filter()`, and `.reduce()`.
 You are encouraged to complete the exercises in that order.
 Once you've finished the basic exercises, take on the Zoo Challenge where you'll be building a number of useful functions to help provide information about a Zoo.

 In each case, check the test files for more information on how you are supposed to complete each task.
-With the Zoo Challenge, note that there's no guidance on which Higher Order Functions to use -- and, in fact, there are many ways to get to the same solution!
+Wxith the Zoo Challenge, note that there's no guidance on which Higher Order Functions to use -- and, in fact, there are many ways to get to the same solution!
 Do your best to sensibly apply the functions you're learning and practicing here.
 And, remember that you can use `Object.keys()` to turn an object into an array!

 #### Support Docs